advance100/doc_webpack/code-splitting.md

 ### Entry chunk

-A entry chunks contains the runtime plus a bunch of modules.
+An entry chunk contains the runtime plus a bunch of modules.
 If the chunk contains the module `0` the runtime executes it.
 If not, it waits for chunks that contains the module `0` and executes it (every time when there is a chunk with a module `0`).

 ### Normal chunk